sonnyzxc/notes/README.md

 # Notes :book:
 ![](https://tokei.rs/b1/github/sonnyzxc/notes)

 Welcome to the **Notes Repository**!
-This is a stash of random notes on various topics collected throughout my journey!
+This is a stash of random notes on various topics collected throughout my learning journey!

-Happy noting! 🎉

 ## Currently Working On